Metal–organic framework: General synthesis

-The study of MOFs has roots in coordination chemistry and solid-state inorganic chemistry, but it developed to form a new field.
+The study of MOFs has roots in coordination chemistry and solid-state inorganic chemistry, but it developed into a new field.
 In addition, MOFs are constructed from bridging organic ligands that remain intact throughout the synthesis.
 Zeolite synthesis often makes use of a "template".
 Templates are ions that influence the structure of the growing inorganic framework.
 Typical templating ions are quaternary ammonium cations, which are removed later.
 In MOFs, the framework is templated by the SBU (secondary building unit) and the organic ligands.
 A templating approach that is useful for MOFs intended for gas storage is the use of metal-binding solvents such as N,N-diethylformamide and water.
 In these cases, metal sites are exposed when the solvent is evacuated, allowing hydrogen to bind at these sites.

 Four developments were particularly important in advancing the chemistry of MOFs.
 (1) The geometric principle of construction where metal-containing units were kept in rigid shapes.
 Early MOFs contained single atoms linked to ditopic coordinating linkers.
 The approach not only led to the identification of a small number of preferred topologies that could be targeted in designed synthesis, but was the central point to achieve a permanent porosity.
 (2) The use of the isoreticular principle where the size and the nature of a structure changes without changing its topology led to MOFs with ultrahigh porosity and unusually large pore openings.
 (3) Post- synthetic modification of MOFs increased their functionality by reacting organic units and metal-organic complexes with linkers.
 (4) Multifunctional MOFs incorporated multiple functionalities in a single framework.